-There are several techniques for applying "decorative" concrete overlays.
-Some overlays are troweled down over the existing concrete slab.
+There are several techniques for applying decorative concrete overlays.
+Some overlays are troweled over the concrete slab.
 This is the most common type.
-Other overlays are "self-leveling" (see photo above), meaning they are poured out onto the concrete and spread to a uniform depth, with what is called a "gauge rake".
-Finally, some overlays, for example, micro-toppings, are applied with a paint roller or sprayed with a hopper gun.
+Other overlays are self-leveling, meaning they are poured out on to the concrete and then spread to a uniform depth.
+Finally, some cement overlays are applied with a paint roller or hopper gun.
 The type of overlay used typically depends on the durability required by the project environment and the look being sought.
-For example, trowel-down overlays generally exhibit greater color "mottling" or "antiquing" through the use of concrete stain than self-leveling ones, whereas self-leveling overlays provide greater smoothness and uniformity in color.
-"Spray-texture" overlays also provide uniformity in color, but they are best for outdoors, especially pool decks and patios, because the sandpaper-type finish provides built-in slip-resistance.
-All overlays, regardless of application method, require mechanical surface preparation to ensure proper adhesion.
+For example, trowelable overlays generally exhibit greater color mottling or "antiquing" through the use of concrete stain than do self-leveling ones, whereas self-leveling overlays provide great uniformity in color, commonly referred to as a "warehouse look".
+All overlays, regardless of application method, require some type of mechanical surface preparation to ensure proper adhesion.

 As a rule, the best look from decorative concrete overlays comes through acid-staining.
 Acid-staining brings out the variation in the texture and finish of the overlay in a natural looking way.
 Concrete dyes and water-based stains are great for achieving a specific color but tend to show the artificial, circular spray patterns that were used to apply them.
 They also exhibit penetration and adhesion difficulties due to the increased density found with overlays.
 For further information about the resurfacing of existing concrete, check out our recent, in-depth article about "The Expanding Role of Self-Leveling Overlays in Decorative Concrete", in the What's New section of this website.